julsql/julsql/README.md

 ## 📌 Organizations

 But there is still some projects not deployed yet, have a look on my github profile, or my organizations:
-- [JIMIDevLab](https://github.com/JIMIDevLab): the organization of Jimi
+- [JIMIDevLab](https://github.com/JIMIDevLab): The organization of Jimi
 - [TheCodeDevLab](https://github.com/TheCodeDevLab): The organization of TheCode

 ## 📚 Other

 I've made some other projects:
-- 🔓 [tipe_password](https://github.com/juliette39/tipe_password): School presentation for my preparatory class about passwords and security (hash, different attacks and rainbow tables).
+- 🔓 [tipe_password](https://github.com/juliette39/tipe_password): School presentation for my preparatory class about passwords and security (hash, different attacks and rainbow tables)
-- 🛜 [cartographie_ble](https://github.com/juliette39/cartographie_ble): School project to get the neighbour of an ESP32 with Bluetooth Low Energy.
+- 🛜 [cartographie_ble](https://github.com/juliette39/cartographie_ble): School project to get the neighbour of an ESP32 with Bluetooth Low Energy
-- ✨ [cassiopee](https://github.com/juliette39/cassiopee): 6-month school project to vizualize a building in 3D (generate the json files and implement the website in Flutter).
+- ✨ [cassiopee](https://github.com/juliette39/cassiopee): 6-month school project to vizualize a building in 3D (generate the json files and implement the website in Flutter)
-- ❄️ [igloo](https://github.com/juliette39/igloo): School Java project to make an activity tracking app.
+- ❄️ [igloo](https://github.com/juliette39/igloo): School Java project to make an activity tracking app
-- 📝 [PoemApp](https://github.com/juliette39/PoemApp): Random French poem generator application in Python.
+- 📝 [PoemApp](https://github.com/juliette39/PoemApp): Random French poem generator application in Python
-- 📣 [reseau_social](https://github.com/juliette39/reseau_social): School project using the [B-Method](https://en.wikipedia.org/wiki/B-Method) to make the rules of a social network.
+- 📣 [reseau_social](https://github.com/juliette39/reseau_social): School project using the [B-Method](https://en.wikipedia.org/wiki/B-Method) to make the rules of a social network
-- 🎥 [Films](https://github.com/juliette39/Films): Application to search for movies inside my personal database.
+- 🎥 [Films](https://github.com/juliette39/Films): Application to search for movies inside my personal database
 - 📸 [QR_Code](https://github.com/juliette39/QR_Code): Small app to generate QR Codes.
-Not finished.
+Not finished

 ---
 <div align="center">